FrostyX/frostyx.github.io/_drafts/flock-report-2019.md

 The last year I went to literally everything modularity-related, so this time I picked just one workshop - [Modularity & packager experience birds-of-a-feather][modularity-packager-experience-birds-of-a-feather].
-And I couldn't pick better as this was one of the most constructive discussions I've been part of (on such event).
+And I couldn't pick better as this was one of the most constructive discussions I've ever been part of (on such event).
 I believe that this was thanks to [Adam Šamalík][asamalik]'s moderation of the whole workshop.
-The audience shouted every possible topic that they wanted to discuss, then all of us voted to figure out what were the most interesting topics for most of us.
+In the beginning, the audience shouted every possible topic that they wanted to discuss, then all of us voted to figure out what were the most interesting topics for most of us.
 We split the workshop into several fifteen minutes blocks dedicated one for each topic.
 We strictly complied this rule and it paid off.

 Experts in this area such as [Stephen Gallagher][stephen.gallagher.31], [Langdon White][langdon1], [Petr Šabata][contyk] and [Adam Samalik][asamalik] underwent a trial by fire, and in my eyes, succeeded.
 Personally, I spent too much time on [modularity support for Copr][modularity-support-for-copr] and it turned out, that [Neal Gompa][ngompa] did the same for [OBS][obs].
-Basically, [Vít Ondruch][vondruch] captured all of our issues with a simple line -
+Basically, [Vít Ondruch][vondruch] captured all of our issues with a simple quote -
-*MBS is a blackbox*.
+*"MBS is a blackbox"*.
 Which is accurate because nobody of us really knows what actions and in what order the [MBS][mbs] does during the build process.
 We demanded reverse engineering of the MBS build process and properly documenting it.
 Furthermore, I've expressed the fact, that running an own MBS instance for each third-party build system is a *bullsh\*t* and proposed to extract its functionality into a reusable library or a series of smaller tools.